Lindiinc/Retail-FMCG-Data-Analytics-Revenue-decline/README.md

 Further exploration of the dataset is available here:![CSV files](https://github.com/Lindiinc/Retail-FMCG-Data-Analytics-Revenue-decline/tree/main/Imbewu%20Retail%20dataset), using tools such as Excel.
 The SQL scripts can be viewed here![Investigation/sql](https://github.com/Lindiinc/Retail-FMCG-Data-Analytics-Revenue-decline/blob/main/Investigation.sql)

+### 🔍 Data quality issues
+Imbewu's dataset has some NULLs, minor inconsistencies, the occasional duplicates that were discovered whilst running the query profiles on SQL and during the trdata cleaning phase on Power BI.
+One of the key issues thay arose when cleaning the data was what would be the impact of removing the null records such as the customer_ids found in the Transaction table.
+Due to the relationship that exists between the transactions, customer and transactions_items table deletion of null customer-ids would have a major impact on the transactions_items table that holds the revenue data which is indirectly linked to the customers via the transactions table, see the ![ERD]